 - Feelings and Reasons.
 There is no such thing as a purely rational moment.
 The oldest parts of our brains control our emotions and drive our immediate responses to life (Read about your friend the amygdala).
 I used to pride myself on being logical, but as I studied the human mind, and myself, I discovered logic is a great disguise for emotions.
 We hide meanness and judgement behind “logic”.
 We often confuse debating skills and charisma with the hard work of truly thinking through both sides of an argument.
 Sometimes I have to let my emotions lead, and stop to ask myself: “What am I feeling right now?
 Why am I so angry about this Facebook comment?
 What feelings am I carrying around that are surfacing now?”
 And sort those feelings out before engaging with the world.
 Other times I have to let my logic lead, and focus on finishing the workout despite the pain, or writing the draft with complete disregard for my fear or self-loathing.
 Many of us live in denial of our emotions, pretending throughout our lives that we don’t feel the way we do, never understanding ourselves, and therefore never understanding anyone else.
 But we need a balance of logic and emotion to be the best version of ourselves.

-What are your rules for living?
+What are your rules to live by?
 How did you decide on them?
+Leave a comment.